So you’ve had this great idea and you’ve had an app put together… and you’re still not a millionaire?

-Go take a look at the App Store and have a look at how much of the description is shown by default (before you click ‘More’).
+Go take a look at any app in the App Store: how much of the description is shown by default (before you click ‘More’)?

 Not much, is it?
-That’s how long you have to convince a user that your app might be worth their attention.
+That’s how long you have to convince a user that your app just might be worth their attention.